Chapter 3 Making Maps in R

 - set a fillColor for each polygon based on

-and make it look nice by adjusting fillOpacity and smoothFactor (how much to simplify the polyline on each zoom level).
-The fill color is generated usingleaflet
+homic_rateand make it look nice by adjusting fillOpacity and smoothFactor (how much to simplify the polyline on each zoom level).
+The fill color is generated usingleaflet’scolorQuantile()function, which takes the color scheme and the desired number of classes.
+To constuct the color schemecolorQuantile()returns a function that we supply toaddPolygons()together with the name of the attribute variable to map.

 - add a popup with the